How one project allowed our client to divert 22,565 lbs of debris from the landfill

 DIRTT vs. conventional

-The sustainability outcome that DIRTT, in partnership with Grit Building Solutions, provided Apel with is unparallel to what the conventional construction world could offer.
+The sustainability outcome that DIRTT, in partnership with Eteriors, provided Apel could never be offered by conventional construction.
 That’s because our solution left Apel with a responsive space.
 You can’t reconfigure drywall.
 You can’t recycle it once it’s torn out either.

 Let’s take a step back to see how this situation would have been handled conventionally.
 Apel would have needed to demolish their office environment on the first floor, put it all in the landfill, and start the second floor from scratch.
 This would have had a very negative impact on the environment.
 The project’s schedule would have been significantly longer.
 It would have cost a great deal more.
 Apel’s initial investment would have gone to waste.
 And so much more embedded carbon would have gone into the build.